 - the alignment of the course to the AQF

-The Course Development Panel will present a report of their findings and recommendations including proposed course documentation
+The Course Development Panel will present a report of their findings and recommendations including proposed course documentation to the Learning, Teaching and Research Committee.

 Where necessary to meet industry need or the aims of new majors or minors the Course Development Panel will create: